Heuristic Search for Linear Positive Systems: Introduction

 \subsection{Notation}

 Inequalities are applied element-wise for matrices and vectors throughout.
 When applied to a set, the notation~${|\cdot|}$ is taken to mean the cardinality of that set.
 Further, the notation $\mathbb{R}^n_+$ is used to denote the closed positive orthant of dimension $n$.
-The operator~$\min\{A,0\}$ extracts the minimum element of $A$, yielding zero if $A$ has no negative elements.
+The operator~$\min\{{v},0\}$ extracts the minimum element of {a vector $v$}, yielding zero if ${v}$ has no negative elements.
 Let $A^{-\top}$ denote the inverse transpose of the matrix $A$.
 The expressions $\mathbf{1}_{p\times q}$ and $\mathbf{0}_{p\times q}$ signify a matrix of ones or zeros, respectively, of the indicated dimension, with subscript omitted when the size is clear from the context.
-If the dimension is zero, this is to be interpreted as the empty matrix.
+If the dimension is zero, this is to be interpreted as the empty matrix. {The matrix $A$ is said to be row or column substochastic if it holds that ${A\mathbf{1} \le \mathbf{1}}$ or ${\mathbf{1}^\top A \le \mathbf{1}^\top}$ respectively.}